Happy Ascension Day, everyone! I am not preaching on the Ascension this year, but here is my sermon from last year.

 Jesus said to his disciples: “You are witnesses of these things.
 And see, I am sending upon you what my Father promised; so stay here in the city until you have been clothed with power from on high.”
 Then he led them out as far as Bethany, and, lifting up his hands, he blessed them.
 While he was blessing them, he withdrew from them and was carried up into heaven.Luke 24:48-51

-I have a confession to make: there are a number of stories in Scripture that I find difficult to comprehend; hard to really get my mind around.
-Today’s miracle of Jesus ascending into heaven is one of them.
-But it’s not the only one.
+Today’s great miracle, of Jesus ascending into heaven, is one of a number of stories in Scripture that I find difficult to comprehend; hard to really get my mind around.
+Today’s great miracle is one of them, but it’s not the only one.

 How about Jonah being swallowed by a large fish?
 How did he survive that?
 How could he breathe in the belly of that fish for three days?
 Or how about Noah?
 How could he fit all of those animals on the ark?
 How did he keep the animals from killing or trampling each other?
 How could he feed them all?